CodeForFoco/fd-servicedirectory/README.md

 # Code Matters

-What languages and libraries does this use?
-That's for the technical lead to decide.
+What languages and libraries does this use? **That's for the technical lead to decide.** Will it be you?